makwaijun/personalwebpagev2/content/Poetry/Poetry2.md

 But I do not stir.

 Home is the white noise as I lay there, body still.
 Bones fatigued, mind tired.
-Body disembodied from the soul.
+A form disembodied from the soul.
 I could leave and never return.

 But I do not fear.